 The earlier that greenhouse gas emission reductions are implemented by a Member, the longer the potential benefits in lessening atmospheric concentrations and impacts on climate.
-In order to incentivise the early implementation of reduction opportunities, this Certification Scheme allows for the 'banking' of reduction achievements, if it can be shown that
+In order to incentivise the early implementation of reduction opportunities, this Certification Scheme allows for the 'banking' of reduction achievements, if it can be shown that:

-- the normalised reduction refers to absolute carbon not carbon per intensity measure - the normalised reduction achieved is in excess of the 2.5% reduction requirement, and;
+- the normalised reduction refers to absolute carbon not carbon per intensity measure - the normalised reduction achieved is in excess of the minimum carbon reduction requirement (i.e. 5% annual reduction in scopes 1 and 2, as per section 7), and;

-In such cases the balance of normalised emissions reduction, exceeding the 2.5% reduction requirement, can be carried forward to the subsequent year.
+In such cases the balance of normalised emissions reduction, exceeding the minimum carbon reduction requirement, can be carried forward to the subsequent year.